OLC-Bioinformatics/ConFindr/docs/usage.md

 - `-v, --version`: Display ConFindr version and exit.
 - `-verbosity, --verbosity`: How much you want printed to the screen.
 Choose `debug` to get some extra, or `warning` to get almost nothing.
 Default is `info`.
+- `-b`, `--base_cutoff`: The number of high-quality bases needed to call a site as multiallelic, and therefore contributing to contamination.
+Defaults to 2, which is sensitive without producing false positives.
+If you have a very high depth (>100X) sample, you may want to increase this number.
+- `-q`, `--quality_cutoff`: The phred score a base needs to have before it's considered trustworthy enough to contribute to a site being multiallelic.
+Defaults to 20, which should be suitable for most purposes.